andypaul65/RatRace2025/RatRace2025/docs/design/overview.md

 - How your salary flows into savings and investments
 - How mortgage payments reduce your debt over time
 - How investments grow and generate returns
+- How UK taxes (Income Tax, National Insurance, Capital Gains Tax) impact your take-home pay
+- How tax-efficient strategies can optimize your financial outcomes
-- How unexpected events (like bonuses or emergencies) affect your overall financial picture
+- How unexpected events (like bonuses, tax changes, or emergencies) affect your overall financial picture

 ### Why It Matters